FrozenWinters/qft/README.md

     WDVV equation) encodes relations such as Kontsevich's recursion.
     Finally, we briefly look at the Dubrovin formalism, in preparation for Givental's approach to the proof of mirror symmetry.
-* Week 11 (Friday July 12th): Introduction to Gromov-Witten theory IV;
+* Week 11 (Tuesday July 12th): Introduction to Gromov-Witten theory IV;
   section 3.4 in notes.
   - To calculate Gromov-Witten invariants, it is convenient to move to equivariant cohomology and use localization, because the fixed